gargi2611/FutureIntern_Python/README.md

 # Number Guessing Game

-This Python script creates a graphical user interface (GUI) application for a number guessing game.
+This Python script code creates a graphical user interface (GUI) application for a number guessing game.
 The user is asked to guess a number between 1 and 100, and the application provides feedback on whether the guess is too high or too low until the correct number is guessed.
 The GUI is built using the Tkinter library.

 **Features**